 #5: Oberlin College

 A small liberal arts school in Ohio, Oberlin offers very different advantages than the schools above it on this list.
 You'll have fewer opportunities to pursue writing in the surrounding city, but the quality of the teachers and the range of courses might make up for that.
-Moreover, it boasts just as impressive alums, including Lena Dunham.
+Moreover, it boasts just as impressive alums, including actress and writer Lena Dunham.

 #6: Hamilton College

 Hamilton is another small college, located in upstate New York.
-It's known for giving students the freedom pursue their interests and the support to help them explore topics in real depth, in and out of the classroom.
-Hamilton's creative writing program takes full advantage with small classes and lots of opportunities to intern and publish — it also has one of the best writing centers in the country.
+It's known for giving students the freedom to pursue their interests and the support to help them explore topics in real depth, in and out of the classroom.
+Hamilton's creative writing program takes full advantage with small classes and lots of opportunities to intern and publish; it also has one of the best writing centers in the country.